Pablo Reyes Player Props: Red Sox vs. Angels

-The Boston Red Sox and Pablo Reyes, who went 0-for-2 last time in action, battle Griffin Canning and the Los Angeles Angels at Angel Stadium of Anaheim, Tuesday at 9:38 PM ET.
+The Boston Red Sox and Pablo Reyes, who went 0-for-2 last time in action, battle Tyler Anderson and the Los Angeles Angels at Angel Stadium of Anaheim, Wednesday at 9:38 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Angels.
+In his last game he had a hitless performance (0-for-2) against the Angels.

 Pablo Reyes Game Info & Props vs. the Angels